doc4d/orda/docs/API/DataStoreClass.md

 #### Description

-The `.makeSelectionsAlterable()` function <!-- REF #DataStoreClass.makeSelectionsAlterable().Summary -->sets all entity selections as alterable by default in the current application datastores<!-- END REF --> (including `[remote datastores](ORDA/remoteDatastores.md)`).
+The `.makeSelectionsAlterable()` function <!-- REF #DataStoreClass.makeSelectionsAlterable().Summary -->sets all entity selections as alterable by default in the current application datastores<!-- END REF --> (including remote datastores`(ORDA/remoteDatastores.md)`).
 It is intended to be used once, for example in the `On Startup` database method.

-When this function is not called, new entity selections can be shareable, depending on the nature of their "parent", or [how they are created](Concepts/data#shareable-or-alterable-entity-selections).
+When this function is not called, new entity selections can be shareable, depending on the nature of their "parent", or [how they are created](../Concepts/data#shareable-or-alterable-entity-selections).

 > This function does not modify entity selections created by [`.copy()`](#copy) or `OB Copy` when the explicit `ck shared` option is used.